 PST Partner Agency since January 04, 2019

 Join Kitsap's Finest Family!
-Kitsap County Sheriff's Office offers $25,000 lateral hiring incentives!
+Kitsap County Sheriff's Office offers a $15,000 lateral hiring incentive!

 Kitsap County's Sheriff's Office is looking for the best and the brightest to join our family and serve our community!